 The total number of guests you are expecting on the day and their peak arrival times are very important.
-As well as informing your space and staffing requirements this also helps plan the network capacity required.
+Informing your provider about the venue and staffing requirements also helps plan the network capacity required.

-The guest numbers at this event peaked at around 4PM and the bulk of guests arrived in the preceding hour.
+The guest numbers at this particular event peaked at around 4PM, and a bulk of guests arrived in the preceding hour.

 We’re going to go into some detail here in order to illustrate how we would approach this question.

 The Pokemon Go app has a file size of 298Mb on iOS.
-If you were expecting 20,000 guests, arriving between 9am and 12pm, with 10% requiring an app update that is 600Gb of network traffic.
-On a 100Mb link at full utilization that is going to take over 7 hours…..you have to get it done in 3 hours while handling all of the other network traffic as well.
+If you are expecting 20,000 guests, arriving between 9am and 12pm, with 10% requiring an app update, that is 600Gb of network traffic.
+On a 100Mb network at full utilization that is going to take over 7 hours, but you only have 3 hours to get it done, while handling all of the other network traffic as well.